Fred Pentland: Manager in Spain

-In 1929 Pentland rejoined Athletic Bilbao.
+In 1929 Pentland rejoined Athletic Club de Bilbao.
 He subsequently led them to La Liga–Copa del Rey "doubles" in 1930 and 1931.
-He also guided the club as they won the Copa del Rey four times in a row between 1930 and 1933 and finished as La Liga runners-up in 1932 and 1933.
+He also guided the club as they won the Copa four times in a row between 1930 and 1933 and finished as La Liga runners-up in 1932 and 1933.
 In 1931 he also masterminded Athletic's 12–1 victory over Barcelona, the latter's worst ever defeat.
 He was known in Bilbao for his "trademark" cigar and bowler hat.

-In 1933 he joined Atlético Madrid for a third time but returned to England at the outbreak of the Spanish Civil War.
+In 1933 he joined Athletic Madrid for a third time but returned to England at the outbreak of the Spanish Civil War.